Was

 initially more important than vertical transmission of genes.

-self replication too early limits the information space that can be explored: COSMIC-LOPER (Capability of
+early limits the information space that can be explored: COSMIC-LOPER (Capability of

 Searching Mutation Space Independent of Concern over Loss Of Properties